kornel13/old-lobby-api/README.md

 In order to check it's running type `docker container ls`
 ![Running docker container](screenshots/docker-running.png)

-Next, simple run `sbt run -Dconfig.resource=prod-application.conf`.
+Next, simple run `sbt run`.
-If you tun without production config it'll be required to apply evolution script
+It'll may required to apply evolution script, thereby go `http://localhost:9000/evolution` to in the browser before websocket usage

 App should be accessible from `http://localhost:9000`
 ## Testing the app